 In the 2014 Budget the then Chancellor, George Osborne, announced proposals to augment HM Revenue & Customs’ powers to recover tax debts directly from individuals’ bank and building society accounts.
 Provision to this effect would be made in the Finance Bill in 2015.
 At the time it was estimated that this could raise £65m in 2015/16, rising to £110m in 2016/17.
 It was anticipated that HMRC would be empowered to recover debts of £1,000 or more, subject to the stipulation that HMRC would have to leave a minimum £5,000 across any person’s accounts when using this power.

-HMRC launched a consultation on Direct Recovery of Debt (DRD) some weeks after the 2014 Budget, and the proposals were strongly criticised by taxpayer groups, accountancy bodies, and the Treasury Committee.
+HMRC launched a consultation on Direct Recovery of Debt (DRD) some weeks after the 2014 Budget.
+The proposals were strongly criticised by taxpayer groups, accountancy bodies, and the Treasury Committee.
 In November 2014 the Coalition Government published a summary of the responses it had received and details of its revised approach: first, DRD would be underpinned by a number of safeguards, and second, although draft legislation to introduce DRD would be published at this time, it would include these provisions “in a Finance Bill in 2015, during the next Parliament … to allow for an extended period of scrutiny.”
 These changes were strongly welcomed by professional and representative bodies.

-Subsequently in its Budget following the 2015 General Election, the new Conservative Government confirmed this provision would be included in its Summer Finance Bill: “Having widely consulted, this measure will be subject to robust safeguards including a county court appeal process and a face-to-face visit to every debtor before they are considered for debt recovery through this measure.”
+Subsequently in its Budget following the 2015 General Election, the new Conservative Government confirmed this provision would be included in its Summer Finance Bill: “having widely consulted, this measure will be subject to robust safeguards including a county court appeal process and a face-to-face visit to every debtor before they are considered for debt recovery through this measure.”
 Provision to this effect was included in the Finance (No.2) Act 2015 (specifically section 51 & schedule 8).
 The Government revised its estimate of the Exchequer impact of this measure, stating it would raise £20m in 2015/16, rising to £100m in 2016/17, and would affect around 11,000 individuals (including self-employed taxpayers) and businesses a year.

 Since its introduction, HMRC’s use of this power does not appear to have proved controversial, and it is not something that has been raised very often by Members.